robmeijerink/dockerlamp/README.md

 ##  Configuration and Usage

 ### General Information
-This Docker Stack is build for local development and not for production usage.
+This Docker Stack is built for local development and not for production usage.

 ### Configuration
 This package comes with default configuration options.
-You can modify them by creating `.env` file in your root directory.
+You can modify them by creating the `.env` file in your root directory.
-To make it easy, just copy the content from `.env.example` file and update the environment variable values to your needs.
+To make it easy, just copy the `.env.example` file and update the environment variable values to your needs.

 ### Configuration Variables
-There are following configuration variables available and you can customize them by overwritting in your own `.env` file.
+Configuration values can be overwritten in your own `.env` file.

 ---
 ### PHP

 _**PHPVERSION**_
-Is used to specify which PHP Version you want to use.
-Defaults always to latest PHP Version.
+Is used to specify which PHP version you want to use.
+Defaults to the latest PHP version.

 _**PHP_INI**_
-Define your custom `php.ini` modification to meet your requirments.
+Define your custom `php.ini` modification to meet your requirements.

 ---
 ### Apache